Who to contact

-The 2017 child care fee survey found the full-time, median monthly fees in Regina were $850 for infants, $680 for toddlers, and $620 for preschoolers.
+A 2017 child care fee survey found the full-time, median monthly fees in Regina were $850 for infants, $680 for toddlers, and $620 for preschoolers.
 In Saskatoon the median monthly fees were $995 for infants, $800 for toddlers, and $740 for preschoolers.
 The report also includes full-time, median infant and preschooler fees, as well as a breakdown of child care costs in the other 26 largest Canadian cities.

 Subsidies are paid directly to service providers; they vary on a sliding scale with income — the lower the income, the higher the subsidy.
 Subsidy rates also vary by age of the child, the type of care provided and by region.

 Maximum full-time fee subsidy rates vary from $315 to $570 per month.
 These usually do not cover the full fee: subsidized parents are responsible for the difference.
 Parents, even those with a full subsidy, are always required to pay a minimum of 10% of child care fees.

 Parents must be employed, enrolled in education or have special health needs to qualify for subsidy.

 If parents are on social assistance and involved in employment, training or rehabilitation, the parent portion of regulated care or the community average cost of unregulated care may be subsidized.

 Subsidies are available in regulated non-profit child care centres and licensed family child care homes.
 Parents must secure a child care space before applying for a subsidy.

 More information about the child care subsidy program is available online.
 To apply, complete the form online and mail to Child Care Subsidy, P.O.
 Box 2405 Station Main, Regina, SK S4P 4L7 or contact the Saskatchewan Ministry of Social Services, Child Care Subsidy Office at: 306-787-4114 or 1-800-667-7155.

 Regulated child care